-If you’re looking to blend the strength of metal with the lightweight and flexibility of plastics, inserts molding might be the answer.
-Insert molding is a versatile, single-step process that accommodates a wide range of metals and plastics for products used in everything from household toothbrushes to military aircraft.
+If you’re looking to blend the strength of metal with the lightweight and flexibility of plastics, insert molding might be the answer.
+Insert molding is a versatile, single-step process that accommodates various metals and plastics for products, from household toothbrushes to military aircraft.
 Parts range from simple to complex, and this process can often help you achieve unique designs with fast turnarounds and valuable physical characteristics.

-We’ll take a closer look at plastic insert molding, including the materials used, the process and how it compares to other molding methods.
+We’ll examine plastic insert molding in more detail, including the materials used, the process and how it compares to other molding methods.

-Insert molding can be used in a wide variety of settings, including automotive, medical, defense, industrial and consumer industries.
+IInsert molding can be used in various settings, including automotive, medical, defense, industrial and consumer industries.
 It can create a strong seal and mechanical support for various applications.
 Insert molding is commonly used to surround a threaded insert or encapsulate electrical components.

 Some other insert molding examples include: